maryellenschuster/DS4002/README.md

 # Project name and introduction
 Data Science Barbie: Chick Flicks and Data Tricks<br>
-Mary Ellen Schuster, Sarah Menchavez, Elizabeth Peterson
+Mary Ellen Schuster, Sarah Menchavez, Elizabeth Peterson<br>
+DS 4002 Project 1<br>

 ## Software and platform
 To perform this analysis, we used a python environment in Virtual Studio code.<br>